gada1982/CarND-Behavioral-Cloning-Project/README.md

 For this model / project an Adam optimizer seems to be the best solution.
 To avoid jumping around a rather small learning rate (0.0001) has been used.

 The model for the artificial neuronal network is trained with [Keras](https://keras.io/) and a Tensorflow backend.
 In this project lots of data is needed.
 Because of this, it is not useful to keep the hole data in memory.
+As mentioned above *fit_generator* was used instead.

 The metrics for measurement of the training progress Mean Squared Error (mse) has been used.